PawseySC/pawsey-spack-config/setonix/README.md

 Scripts residing in `setup_scripts/` allow for the full deployment of the system Spack.
 This is the ideal list of steps that are required (minus the unexpected):

 1. Review `variables.sh` for any required update (e.g. date_tag, compiler versions, tools versions)
+2. Create appropriate host directory (e.g. `/software/setonix/2022.01`)
-2. Git clone `pawsey-spack-config` in appropriate final location (e.g. `/software/setonix/2022.01/pawsey-spack-config`)
+3. Git clone `pawsey-spack-config` in appropriate final location (e.g. `/software/setonix/2022.01/pawsey-spack-config`)
-3. Setup Spack using `setup_spack.sh`
+4. Setup Spack using `setup_spack.sh`
-4. Install Python via Spack using `run_first_python_install.sh` (after this, the `spack` module can be used)
+5. Install Python via Spack using `run_first_python_install.sh` (after this, the `spack` module can be used)
+6. NOTE: from now on, make sure you are using the Spack version you just installed.
+You may need something like the following:
+    ```
+    module unload pawsey_prgenv
+    module use /software/setonix/2022.01/pawsey_temp
+    module load pawsey_temp
+    ```
-5. Test concretisations with `run_concretization.sh`
+7. Test concretisations with `run_concretization.sh`
-6. Install all Spack packages with `run_installation_all.sh`, or equivalent manual operations; `env_num_libs` must be amongst the first ones, because it builds otherwise non-buildable packages; some environments will need to be re-run with `-j 1` (`run_installation_pick.sh` can be used to this end)
+8. Install all Spack packages with `run_installation_all.sh`, or equivalent manual operations; `env_num_libs` must be amongst the first ones, because it builds otherwise non-buildable packages; some environments will need to be re-run with `-j 1` (`run_installation_pick.sh` can be used to this end)
-7. After `singularity` is installed, create its customised modules using the small script `update_singularity_pawsey_modules.sh`
+9. After `singularity` is installed, create its customised modules using the small script `update_singularity_pawsey_modules.sh`
-8. After `singularity` is installed, install `shpc` with `setup_shpc.sh`
+10. After `singularity` is installed, install `shpc` with `setup_shpc.sh`
-9. After `singularity` and `shpc` are installed, install container modules with 2x scripts, `run_install_shpc_container_modules.sh` and `run_install_shpc_openfoam.sh`
+11. After `singularity` and `shpc` are installed, install container modules with `run_install_shpc_container_modules.sh`
-10. Perform a set of post-installation tasks by running the interactive script `post_refresh_modules.sh`
+12. Perform a set of post-installation tasks by running the interactive script `post_refresh_modules.sh`
     a. refresh Spack modules
     b. create missing module directories
     c. update (again) Singularity modules
-    d. create wrf/roms dependency modules
+    d. refresh wrf/roms dependency modules
-    e. create hpc-python collection module
+    e. create hpc-python view and module
-    f. apply restricted permissions to licensed packages
+    f. apply licensing permissions
-    g. refresh symlinks for SHPC container modules
+    g. refresh SHPC symlink modules

-### System-wide installation: maintenance notes
+### System-wide installation: maintenance notes (proposed)

 * Adding Spack packages
   1. add package to appropriate environment